Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 For all of the NIRCam coronagraphic imaging observations, the following applies:

-• Under the Strategy tab, Observation sub-tab, we set the Scene rotation equal to "0and the PSF subtraction source equal to either "2: HD218261" or "7: HD218381"—depending on which scene is being used.
-From the PSF Subtraction menu we select the Optimal (PSF autoscaling) option, allowing for the reference star brightness to be re-scaled to that of the science target for PSF subtraction.
+• Under the Strategy tab, Observation sub-tab, set the Scene rotation equal to "0and the PSF subtraction source equal to either "2: HD218261" or "7: HD218381"—depending on which scene is being used.
+From the PSF Subtraction menu, select the Optimal (PSF autoscaling) option, allowing for the reference star brightness to be re-scaled to that of the science target for PSF subtraction.
 Variations to this strategy are discussed below, under Advanced Strategies.

-• Under the Strategy tab, Extraction sub-tab, we select "3: planet b" as the SNR Source; set the Aperture radius equal to "0.08" arcseconds; Sky annulusInner radius equal to "0.1" arcseconds and Sky annulusOuter Radius equal to "0.2" arcseconds.
+• Under the Strategy tab, Extraction sub-tab, select "3: planet b" as the SNR Source; set the Aperture radius equal to "0.08" arcseconds; Sky annulusInner radius equal to "0.1" arcseconds and Sky annulusOuter Radius equal to "0.2" arcseconds.

 Adjust exposure time to achieve desired SNR